Azure/Industrial-IoT/docs/opc-publisher/commandline.md

                                Default: `false` if the messaging profile
                                selected supports sending metadata and `--strict`
                                 is set but not '--dct', `True` otherwise.
-      --amt, --asyncmetadatathreshold, --AsyncMetaDataLoadThreshold=VALUE
+      --amt, --asyncmetadataloadtimeout, --AsyncMetaDataLoadTimeout=VALUE
-                             The default threshold of monitored items in a subscription under which meta data is loaded synchronously during subscription creation.
+                             The default duration in seconds a publish request should wait until the meta data is loaded.
                                Loaded metadata guarantees a metadata message is sent before the first message is sent but loading of metadata takes time during
                                subscription setup.
-Set to `0` to always load metadata asynchronously.
+Set to `0` to block until metadata is loaded.
                                Only used if meta data is supported and enabled.
-                               Default: `30`.
+                               Default: `not set` (block forever).
       --ps, --publishschemas, --PublishMessageSchema[=VALUE]
                              Publish the Avro or Json message schemas to schema registry or subtopics.